Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Experiments

 \subsection{Ablations}

 Here, we explore variations on model architecture and sampling, and compare performance.
-First, we compare our two stream architecture with a naive conditional diffusion model architecture, where both source and target views are concatenated to create a six channel image, and the model estimates the score for the target view.
-The results are shown in Table \ref{tab:clevr-recon} which show clearly that our proposed architecture is effective.
+First, we compare our two-stream architecture with a naive conditional diffusion model architecture, where both source and target views are concatenated to create a six channel image, and the model estimates the score for the target view.
+The results are shown in Tab.\ \ref{tab:clevr-recon}, which shows clearly that our proposed architecture is effective.

-We also explore an alternative strategy to sampling trajectories of novel views.
+We also explore an alternative strategy for sampling trajectories of novel views.
 Previous work \cite{watson2022novel} proposed a heuristic for extending a single source view novel view diffusion model to use an arbitrary number of source views called \textit{stochastic conditioning}.
 Given $m$ possible source views, each iteration of the diffusion sampling process is modified to be randomly conditioned on one of the $m$ views.
 We consider this heuristic for generating sets of views, conditioning on up to two of the previous frames.
-For these ablations we sample ten images from a trajectory orbiting the center of the scene, using 100 different starting images.
+For these ablations, we sample ten images from a trajectory orbiting the center of the scene, using 100 different starting images.

-We evaluate consistency using TSED, quantitative results are provided in Fig.\ \ref{fig:clevr-tsed}, and qualitative results are shown in Fig.\ \ref{fig:clevr-samples-traj}.
+We evaluate consistency using TSED; quantitative results are provided in Fig.\ \ref{fig:clevr-tsed}, and qualitative results are shown in Fig.\ \ref{fig:clevr-samples-traj}.
 We find that the naive model can generate images where clearly visible objects may disappear, leading to less consistency qualitatively and quantitatively.
 Sampling with stochastic conditioning is qualitatively similar to Markov sampling.
 Quantitatively, stochastic conditioning is less consistent when $T_\text{error}$ is high, which is the result of fewer matches being made.
 In general, recovering correspondences on CLEVR is challenging due to few distinct features.
 Despite the challenges presented by this dataset, our metric is still able to provide a measure of consistency.
-Overall, these results show that, in contrast to \cite{watson2022novel}, stochastic conditioning has no positive benefit to our approach and may actually hurt performance.
-We also attempt to perform stochastic conditioning on RealEstate10K, but the images are qualitative poor, results are available in Appendix \ref{sec:stochastic}.
+Overall, these results show that in contrast to previous work \cite{watson2022novel}, stochastic conditioning has no benefit to our approach and may actually hurt performance.
+We also attempt to perform stochastic conditioning on RealEstate10K, but the images are qualitatively poor; results are available in the Appendix\ \ref{sec:sc}.